me-pankajmunde/DevChat-pw/PRD.md

 - **Wallpaper Readability**: All wallpaper patterns use subtle opacity to ensure text remains readable
 - **Image Upload Validation**: Enforce 20MB file size limit, validate image formats (JPEG, PNG, GIF, WebP), show clear error messages for invalid files
 - **Multiple Images**: Support multiple image attachments per message, show file sizes, allow removal before sending
+- **Session Edge Cases**: Handle deleting the current session by auto-selecting another, prevent deleting last session without creating a new one, clear input and attachments when switching sessions
+- **Empty Sessions**: Show appropriate empty state for new sessions, auto-generate title from first message content
+- **Session Search**: Filter sessions in real-time as user types, show "no results" state when search has no matches

 ## Design Direction
 The design should feel like a developer's command center - technical, precise, and efficient.
 A dark-themed, terminal-inspired aesthetic with vibrant accent colors that suggest intelligence and energy.
 The interface should fade into the background, letting the conversation take center stage.